-2022-23 Princeton Supplemental Essays – Prompts and Tips
+Princeton Supplemental Essays 2023-24 – Prompts and Advice

-Princeton University’s 3.98% acceptance rate for the 2021-22 freshman class was the lowest in school history.
-When applying to an Ivy like Princeton, even applicants with perfect GPAs and test scores need to find a way to stand out from a pack of equally-credentialed teens.
+Although Princeton has withheld admissions statistics for the Class of 2027, citing concerns with student anxiety levels, their last reported acceptance rate was 4.4% for the class of 2021-22.
+However, even if the acceptance rate has gone up (or down) a percentage or two since, it doesn’t change much—when applying to an Ivy like Princeton, even applicants with perfect GPAs and test scores need to find a way to stand out from a pack of equally credentialed teens.
 Fortunately, the Princeton supplemental essays provide just such an opportunity.
-These compositions present the chance for wanna-be-Tigers to showcase superior writing ability.
+These compositions present the chance for wannabe Tigers to showcase superior writing ability.
 This is an opportunity to craft responses that are authentic, honest, compelling, and potentially needle-moving to the admissions office.

 (Want to learn more about How to Get Into Princeton?
 Visit our blog entitled: How to Get Into Princeton: Admissions Data and Strategies for all of the most recent admissions data as well as tips for gaining acceptance.)

 Below are Princeton’s essay prompts for the 2023-24 admissions cycle with accompanying advice about how to tackle each one:

 1) Princeton values community and encourages students, faculty, staff and leadership to engage in respectful conversations that can expand their perspectives and challenge their ideas and beliefs.
 As a prospective member of this community, reflect on how your lived experiences will impact the conversations you will have in the classroom, the dining hall or other campus spaces.
 What lessons have you learned in life thus far?
 What will your classmates learn from you?
 In short, how has your lived experience shaped you?
 (500 words or fewer)